-• All applicable national laws, regulations and standards for the safe use, handling, storage and disposal of hazardous waste to be followed; Storage sites for petroleum products should be secured and signage posted, which include hazard warnings, who to contact in case of a release (spill), access restrictions and under whose authority the access is restricted will be posted; • Label products and store in weather-proof containers on spill containment pallets and under a weather-proof tarp.
-The contractor/spill response coordinator will monitor periodically for leaks, and check to ensure that labels are still present and legible; and Implementation of erosion and sediment control measures such as silt fences; Channel all the waste water into KIWASCO sewerage system for treatment iv.
+All applicable national laws, regulations and standards for the safe use, handling, storage and disposal of hazardous waste to be followed; • Storage sites for petroleum products should be secured and signage posted, which include hazard warnings, who to contact in case of a release (spill), access restrictions and under whose authority the access is restricted will be posted; • Label products and store in weather-proof containers on spill containment pallets and under a weather-proof tarp.
+The contractor/spill response coordinator will monitor periodically for leaks, and check to ensure that labels are still present and legible; and • Implementation of erosion and sediment control measures such as silt fences; Channel all the waste water into onsite sewerage system for treatment iv.
 Increased solid waste.
-Adopt the method of selective demolition (for existing buildings) to the extent possible; Waste (such as metal scrap or wood waste) that can be reused/ recycled may be donated to local people; Segregate waste onsite; Ensure that waste is disposed of according to EMCA (Waste Management) Regulations, 2006 and the County Government by - laws; Contracted waste handlers should be licensed to transport and dispose waste at approved dumpsites only During transportation of waste, it should be covered to avert dispersion along the way; and Hazardous waste will not be mixed with other solid waste generated and should be managed by way of incineration or land-filling Contract or / Engineer in charge waste handlers - Waste disposal at 200,000 B. SOC CIAL IMPACTS v.
-Temporary • Ensure minimal footprint of construction activities.
-Contract scenic blight Project workers and activities restricted to construction site or / Engineer site in charge
+Adopt the method of selective demolition (for existing buildings) to the extent possible; Waste (such as metal scrap or wood waste) that can be reused/recycled may be donated to local people; Segregate waste onsite; Ensure that waste is disposed of according to EMCA (Waste Management) Regulations, 2006 and the County Government by - laws; Contracted waste handlers should be licensed to transport and dispose waste at approved dumpsites only During transportation of waste, it should be covered to avert dispersion along the way; and Contracto r / Engineer in charge -Contract licensed waste handlers - Waste disposal at designated sites -No reports of illegal waste dumping 200,000 B. SOC CIAL IMPACTS Hazardous waste will not be mixed with other solid waste generated and should be managed by way of incineration or land-filling v.
+Temporary scenic blight Ensure minimal footprint of construction activities.
+Project workers and activities restricted to construction site Contracto r / Engineer in charge -Fenced construction site vi.
+Traffic snarl up •Construction activities that might substantially disrupt traffic e.g. delivery of Contracto -Well flowing traffic 100,000 along adjoining materials should not be performed during peak travel periods to the r / -Traffic marshal site roads maximum extent practicable; Engineer access by large • Warning signs should be used as appropriate to provide notice of road in charge vehicles likely to hazards and other pertinent information to motorists and the general public; • obstruct traffic • Signage and barricades should be used as part of the typical construction -Logs of traffic traffic controls; offences Temporary manual traffic control should be used when construction vehicles are entering and leaving the site through valley road gate along Valley road; and Adherence to County Government Traffic By-Laws and Kenya Traffic Laws.